PureDarwin/puredarwin.github.io/src/handbook/porting/traps.md

 ## Published by Apple is not the same as licensed

-Some of Apple's released source has no usable licence on it.
-The pattern is a repository where only some files carry a per-file licence header and there is no repository-wide `LICENSE` file, which leaves everything unheaded with no grant at all.

-CommonCrypto is the example that costs the project most: it is published, it is exactly what we want, and the unheaded parts of it cannot be used.
-That is why `corecrypto` in this tree is a GPL descendant of rafirafi's pdcrypto rather than Apple's own code. libDER arrived the same way.

-So before building a port around an Apple component, check the licensing file by file rather than assuming the repository has one.
+Some source Apple has published carries no usable licence grant, so check it file by file before building a port around an Apple component.
 Finding out late is expensive, because by then somebody has read the code.
+See [Licensing](../licensing.md).

 ## Never hardcode CFTypeIDs